 Question for you.
-Are you ready to cut out refined sugar with me for 30 days?
+Are you ready to cut out refined sugar with us for four weeks?

-Are you ready to eat SUPER-YUMMY food with me (that just happens to have no refined sugar) for the month of January?
+Are you ready to eat SUPER-YUMMY food with us (that just happens to have no refined sugar) for the month of January?

 Quick Links Within This Post: